GSA Headquarters Building History

-Notably, the land removed during the excavation was transported by a makeshift rail line to the grounds of the Lincoln Memorial, then also under construction.
-The excavated dirt was used as fill for the swampy site on which the Memorial was constructed
+Notably, the soil removed during the excavation of the building's basement was transported by a makeshift rail line to the grounds of the Lincoln Memorial, then also under construction.
+The excavated dirt was used as fill for the swampy site on which the Memorial was constructed.

 Perhaps prominent Washingtonian architect Appleton P. Clark described the building best in his 1930 essay, History of Architecture, as “a modern office building with a coating of classical form which is not allowed to interfere with the practicality of the building.”

-Built to accommodate bureaus of the Department of the Interior dealing with matters of land use, including the Geological Survey, the Office of Indian Affairs, the Reclamation Service, the General Land Office, and the Bureau of Mines, the GSA Headquarters Building hosted the Department of the Interior from 1917 to 1937, at which time the new Interior headquarters building was constructed to the South across E street.
+Built to accommodate bureaus of the Department of the Interior dealing with matters of land use, including the Geological Survey, the Office of Indian Affairs, the Reclamation Service, the General Land Office, and the Bureau of Mines, the GSA Headquarters Building hosted the Department of the Interior from 1917 to 1937, at which time the new Interior headquarters building was constructed just to the south of the old building, across E street.